 Bissell 1400B vs. 14259: Which Little Green Should I Get?

-After checking out what each of these Little Green portable carpet and upholstery cleaners has to offer, we’re confident that the Bissell 14259 with Proheat Technology is the better option, despite its missing hydro rinse tool.
+After checking out what each of these Little Green portable carpet and upholstery cleaners offers, we’re confident that the Bissell 14259 with Proheat Technology is the better option, despite its missing hydro rinse tool.